kirankunigiri/servicenow-palette/README.md

 ![activate](demo/activate.gif)

 ### For Developers
-Want to add a new data source to spotlight search?
+Want to add a new data source to Smart Search?
 Just create a new SearchDB class in the datamanager.js file, and Palette will automatically populate the search with the data you return!
 Be sure to wrap it in a promise if you're returning data asynchronously, and check out the other SearchDB classes as reference.
 It's built to be highly modular.